Hyundai Ioniq Plug-In reliability & safety

 Hyundai Ioniq Plug-In reliability & problems

-With the Hybrid and Electric versions of the Ioniq launched in 2016 and the Plug-In arriving in 2017, it’s too soon to tell if reliability will be on par with other Hyundai models.
-Luckily, Hyundai does provide a competitive warranty, lasting for five years and with unlimited mileage, so any issues should be taken care of.
+Hyundai provides a competitive warranty, lasting for five years and with unlimited mileage, so any issues should be taken care of.
 In addition, there’s an eight-year warranty for the battery.

-Hyundai is facing challenges, however, with a 15th-place finish for the brand out of 26 manufactures in our 2018 Driver Power customer satisfaction survey.
-That’s a worse performance than in previous years, so the firm really needs to up its game.
+Hyundai managed a 15th-place finish out of 26 manufactures in our sister title Auto Express' 2018 Driver Power customer satisfaction survey, which was a worse performance than in previous years.